Teijien/AdvanceWarsMobile-LibGDX-v1-11/README.md

 - This game is intended for 2 players, so no CPU player has been implemented currently.
 - Turns do not exist, so players may take multiple turns in a row if they choose.
 This is currently left up to the discretion of the players.
 - Buildings are for asthetic purposes as well as aiding in determing tile size.
 They do not have any impact on actual gameplay.

+## How to Install
+From releases, download desktop-1.0.jar.
+To run the file, you will need Java 17 or higher.